My Father the Pedophlie Boy Scout Executive

 +808-298-1309

-The BSA covered he’s pedophilia sin like the Vatican.
+Nothing happened, the BSA covers up its pedophilia like the Vatican.
 Our therapist says it starts with what they call “Grooming”, a psychological technique.
 My dad wore a pair of boots back then with a heart on each boot.
-My Aunt said he pulled her aside and said to her “this heart is for your sister, and this other heart is for you, don’t tell anyone” She was 9 and thought he hung the moon.
+My aunt said he pulled her aside and said,” this heart is for your sister, but this other one, this heart is for you, don’t tell no one” She was 9 and thought he hung the moon.
+By 10 my aunt says he started fondling her when he could.

 For more information about this article kindly send a mail to mrgreenenergy@yahoo.com